Evidence Level

 What is the recommended dosage of DHEA?

-The clinically studied dose for DHEA is 25–100 mg/day; start at 25 mg and adjust based on blood DHEA-S levels; post-menopausal women: 25–50 mg/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 25–100 mg/day; start at 25 mg and adjust based on blood DHEA-S levels; post-menopausal women: 25–50 mg/day Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Hormonal Imbalances: Women may experience acne, facial hair growth (hirsutism), deepening of voice, menstrual irregularities.
+For most healthy adults, DHEA is well tolerated at studied doses.
+Reported effects can include: Hormonal Imbalances: Women may experience acne, facial hair growth (hirsutism), deepening of voice, menstrual irregularities.
 Men may experience breast enlargement (gynecomastia), testicular atrophy, reduced sperm count.
-Due to conversion to estrogens and androgens, which can disrupt natural hormone levels.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+DHEA is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Hormone therapies (estrogen, testosterone, HRT) — DHEA converts to both estrogens and androgens; additive hormonal effects Antiestrogens (tamoxifen, aromatase inhibitors) — DHEA may counteract therapy in hormone-sensitive cancers; avoid Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Hormone therapies (estrogen, testosterone, HRT) — DHEA converts to both estrogens and androgens; additive hormonal effects Antiestrogens (tamoxifen, aromatase inhibitors) — DHEA may counteract therapy in hormone-sensitive cancers; avoid If you take prescription medication, check with a pharmacist or doctor before using it.